guard/guard-jasmine/README.md

 ### A note on Rails 2 and 3

-This readme describes the use of Guard::Jasmine with Jasminerice through the asset pipeline.
-But as long as you serve the Jasmine test runner under a certain url, it's freely up to you how to prepare and serve the runner.
+This readme describes the use of Guard::Jasmine with Jasminerice through the asset pipeline, but it is not really a requirement for Guard::Jasmine.
+As long as you serve the Jasmine test runner under a certain url, it's freely up to you how you'll prepare and serve the Jasmine runner.

 You can use [the Jasmine Gem][], configure the test suite in `jasmine.yml` and start the Jasmine test runner with the supplied Rake task: